AndyMc3000/ci-ms2-party-chef/README.md

 * It should contain a features/benefits section containing 4 principle featires under the following headings; 'Who We Are', 'Our Services', 'Our Menu's', and 'Talk to us'.
 * It should contain a list of menu's (each within its own accordion) under the following headings; 'Canapés', 'Starters', 'Main Course', 'Something Sweet', and 'Drinks'.
 * The menu accordions should contain a list of menu item to include a photo, description, and an 'Add to MyMenu' button.
 When the 'Add to MyMenu' button is clicked, an item is added to the users MyMenu (i.e. shopping cart).
-* The users MyMenu (a modal) can be accessed by clicking on the MyModal button in the Nav bar and Footer.
-Within the MyMenu modal, a user can change the quantity of an item, remove and item, or send a copy of the menu to an email address.
-A copy of the email is also sent to Party Chef.
+* The users MyMenu (a modal) can be accessed by clicking on the MyModal button in the Nav bar.
+Within the MyMenu modal, a user can change the quantity of an item or remove an item.
 * A user can also send a copy of the menu to Party Chef, along with additional information which must be included, in order to request a quote an confirm availablity.
 The extra information will come from a form in the MyMenu modal which a user must complete.
-The from will ask for; Name, Email, Telephone number, Party date, Party start time, Location, Service Type.
+The form will ask for; Name, Email, Telephone number, Party date, Party start time, Location, Service Type.
 A copy of the quote request will also be sent to the user by email.
 * It should contain a gallery of photographs highlighting recent events and food displays.
 * It should contain a section to show Testimonial quotes.
 * It should have a further navigation section in the footer.
 The footer will also contain links to all Party Chef's social media channels.